syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Specifies the width of file explorer control
+Specifies the width of File Explorer control.